 Menagerie Cosmetics is an American indie beauty brand that was founded in October 2019 with the launch of their well-loved, Feral Eyeshadow Palette.
 This indie beauty brand takes its inspiration from wildlife and donates a portion of proceeds to animal charities each year.

 All Menagerie Cosmetics products are handmade, Cruelty-Free, and Vegan.
 Additionally, the brand formulates their shadows without talc.
 Read more about Menagerie Cosmetics here.

 Yes!
 Menagerie Cosmetics are Cruelty-Free and 100% Vegan.
 Read about the brand’s Cruelty-Free statement here.

 The Violet Ink Micro Palette was inspired by the Octopus.
 According to Menagerie Cosmetics, the palette features 6 stunning violet pressed pigment shades.
 This palette includes 4 matte shades and 2 shimmer shades.

 The Menagerie Cosmetics Violet Ink Micro Palette comes in sturdy, blue and purple cardboard packaging inspired by the sea.
 The front of the palette contains a stunning octopus illustration using colors featured in the palette.

-The Menagerie Violet Ink Micro Palette retails for $19.99 USD and contains 12 grams of product.
+The Menagerie Violet Ink Micro Palette retails for $19.99 and contains 12 grams of the product.
 This breaks down to approximately $1.66 per gram of pigment.

 Pressed pigments may cause staining or irritation to the eye area.
 I suggest patch-testing these pigments on your wrist before applying this to your eyes.